timm/tested/docs/onFishr.md

         - Non-parametric effect size and significance tests
   - Perform a "prudence" study
     - as sampling size increases, your proposed methods should get better
-  - Perform a "February" study:
-      - If analysts used budget $B_0$ in January to reach some conclusions, what is learned such that this kind of future analysis gets simpler.
-      - So pretend its February and we have come back to a some similar problem (like what was studied in January).
-Using what was learned in January, can the same task be solved with less budget $B_1 < B_0$?
   - Discussion of your results divided into your research questions.
     - a clear commentary on what worked best
     - if any unusual results, then acknowledge them and comment on them